About Blue Apron

 Founded in 2012 in New York City, Blue Apron delivers fresh ingredients and recipes to customers who then prepare and cook the food themselves.
 The company also offers a monthly wine subscription of six wines with pairing notes.

-- Hormone-free: Their high-quality food is all free of hormones and antibiotics.
+Hormone-free: Their high-quality food is all free of hormones and antibiotics.

-- Hormone-free: The food portions are all under 1,000 calories for those seeking to limit their caloric intake.
+Hormone-free: The food portions are all under 1,000 calories for those seeking to limit their caloric intake.

-- Unique recipes: The recipes they provide are unique and never repeated during the year.
+Unique recipes: The recipes they provide are unique and never repeated during the year.

-- Customizable: Taste preferences and dietary restrictions are taken into account when a customer's menu is planned.
+Customizable: Taste preferences and dietary restrictions are taken into account when a customer's menu is planned.

 Wine and kitchen utensils: They offer an additional wine service and also sell kitchen utensils for convenience.

 Farm-fresh: Their food is purchased from smaller farms to help promote economic growth.

-Blue Apron Company Profile
+Blue Apron Company Information